VardanGrigoryan/avl_map/README.md

 After build completion, the *.sln file should be opened and compiled via Visual Studio.

 ## Running the tests
-Once the build completes successfully it creates an executable file and puts in into <project root directory>/test/bin area.
+Once the build completes successfully it creates an executable file and puts it into <project root directory>/test/bin area.
 The executable name is ```stress_test```.
 To run this file just call it like:
 ```
 $ <project root directory>/test/bin/stress_test